Nozbe/NoOffice.org/_book/write.md

 Someone mentioned an event?
 Put it in your calendar now.
 Don't rely on you remembering later to put it in.
 Make a habit of writing stuff down the minute things come.

-Especially with today's smartphone, adding events to digital calendar, dictating notes, sending voice messages to people, it's all very easy and quick these days.
+Especially with today's smartphones, adding events to digital calendar, dictating notes, sending voice messages to people, it's all very easy and quick these days.

 ## Create a team culture of writing stuff down!